vimalptl/myjs/nj_pizza/README.md

 ## Service requirement
 1. New users can be created, their information can be edited, and they can be deleted.
 We should store their name, email address, and street address.
-2. Users can log in and log out by creating or destroying a token.
+2. Users can log in and log out by creating (use post /tokens) or destroying (use get /tokens?id=) a token.
 3. When a user is logged in, they should be able to GET all the possible menu items (these items can be hardcoded into the system).
 4. A logged-in user should be able to fill a shopping cart with menu items
 5. A logged-in user should be able to create an order.
 6. When an order is placed, you should email the user a receipt.

 * /menus
-[get] - Retrieve hard-coded pizza menu
+[get] -- Retrieve hard-coded pizza menu  -- menu is retrieve regardless of weather you are logged in or not.
-[post] - not implemented
-[put] - not implemented
-[delete] - not implemented
+      -- ?menutype=pizza

 * /users
 [post] -- create a user
 [get] -- get a user with email# (querystring) and a valid token in header.
 [put] -- update user data and a valid token in header [delete] -- delete user data with email (querystring) and a valid token in header [TODO: deal with hangover orders]

 * /tokens
 [post] -- create a token id (20char alphanumeric) with email# and password [get] -- get token data with id (querystring).
 Need a valid token in header.
 [put] -- update token data.
 Need a valid token in header.